wavejumper/boonmee/README.md

 And yet, most linting/editor tools (outside of Cursive for the JVM) consider the host language as an afterthought.

-The guiding idea: in order to understand Clojure, you must first understand the host it is attached to.

 ## Features

 ### Editor functionality: